messagebird/gcppromd/README.md

 ## FAQ
 ### In what this is different than [`gce_sd_configs`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#%3Cgce_sd_config%3E)?

 Built in support for GCE in prometheus requires you to manually declare all your projects and zones.
-This can be tedious when you need to map many Goole projects across multiple zones.
+This can be tedious when you need to map many Google projects across multiple zones.

 ### How do I pass the discovered instances to prometheus?